charge-partners/charge-and-partners/README.md

-This repository contains the public API offered by __Charge&__
+This repository contains the public API offered by __&Charge__

-The `master` branch always contains the latest official release and describes the productive endpoint of the __Charge&__ API.
+The `master` branch always contains the latest official release and describes the productive endpoint of the __&Charge__ API.

 ## Contents
 * [__Introduction__](introduction.md)